echronos/echronos/packages/rtos-example/rtos-example-manual.md

 `kochab-mutex-demo`
 ===================

-This system demonstrates the eChronos Kochab variant's mutex functionality:
+This system demonstrates the eChronos Kochab variant's mutex functionality, whose behavior is subject to priority scheduling with priority inheritance:

   Part 0 has one task (A) demonstrate trying and releasing of a mutex, as well as taking of a mutex when the mutex is available.